jinkim0517/MyCloset/README.md

 <img src="./img/frontEnd.png" alt="Frontend Image"/>

 ### CLOSET
-  - Upload images of your clothes
+  - Upload images of your clothes.
-  - Label your clothes with custom names
+  - Label your clothes with custom names.
-  - Describe your clothes or write down special notes
+  - Describe your clothes or write down special notes.
-  - Categorize the clothing
+  - Categorize the clothing.
-  - Filter and search through your closet with a filter selector
+  - Filter and search through your closet with a filter selector.
-  - Save your closet automatically to a local database
+  - Save your closet automatically to a local database.
 ### SETS/OUTFITS
-  - Create sets of clothes
+  - Create sets of clothes.
-  - One of each clothing type can be added to a set
+  - One of each clothing type can be added to a set.
-  - Sets are displayed by displaying the image of each individual clothing from TOP -> OUTERWEAR -> BOTTOM -> FOOTWEAR -> ACCESSORY
+  - Sets are displayed by displaying the image of each individual clothing from TOP -> OUTERWEAR -> BOTTOM -> FOOTWEAR -> ACCESSORY.
-  - Not all types of clothing are required
+  - Not all types of clothing are required.
-  - Save each set to a new MySQL table
+  - Save each set to a new MySQL table.
 ### ACCOUNT SYSTEM
-  - Sign in with a username and password to access your closet
+  - Sign in with a username and password to access your closet.
-    - Each user has their own individual data
+    - Each user has their own individual data.
-    - Cannot access data from other accounts
+    - Cannot access data from other accounts.
-  - Bcrypt powered password encryption
+  - Bcrypt powered password encryption.
-  - Cookie parsing for ease-of-use
+  - Cookie parsing for ease-of-use.